galacticcouncil/hydration-docs/docs/identity.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Account holders have the possibility to set their identity by prodiving specific information and storing it on-chain.
-Besides that, the identity information can optionally be submitted to the HydraDX registrars for verification.
+Besides that, the identity information can optionally be submitted to the Hydration registrars for verification.
 By setting and verifying their identity, validators and nominators help safeguard the trust in the network.

 :::note
-If you are participating as a HydraDX validator we **highly recommend** that you both set your identity and undergo the verification process.
+If you are participating as a Hydration validator we **highly recommend** that you both set your identity and undergo the verification process.
 Verified validators appear more trustworthy and attract more nominations, thereby increasing their chances to be included in the set of active validators.
 :::

 ## 01 Set identity {#01-set-identity}

-To set your identity, open Polkadot/apps (connected to *HydraDX Snakenet* network) and navigate to *My accounts*.
+To set your identity, open Polkadot/apps (connected to *Hydration Snakenet* network) and navigate to *My accounts*.
 Alternatively, you can follow this link:

 https://polkadot.js.org/apps/?rpc=wss%253A%252F%252Frpc.hydradx.cloud#/accounts